nicholasgonzalez1/Data_Integration_FLD/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 With the Florida Lottery as the group’s sponsors, this project aimed to improve the current file ETL processes by supporting the transition from a legacy integration environment to a modern integration platform.
 In particular, the team analyzed the use of two Microsoft Azure Services - Azure Logic Apps and Azure Data Factory.
-The proposed solution is a proof-of-concept that each platform could perform the basic file ETL process functionality.
+The proposed solution was a proof-of-concept that each platform could perform the basic file ETL process functionality.
 This was achieved through research and implementation of a prototype on each platform.
 After following the cycle of researching, prototyping, and assessing, the team created two final prototypes that each retrieve a file from a local file system, transform the data, and insert the data to an SQL database table.
 <br>
 <figure>
   <p align="center">